-The operations of local government in Western Australia are governed by the Local Government Act 1995, the various Local Government Regulations, and any other legislation that provides powers and responsibilities to local governments.
-Confirmation of current Acts and Regulations by referring to the State Law Publisher at www.slp.wa.gov.au is recommended.
-The current Local Laws of the Shire of Exmouth can be accessed via our website Local Laws
+The operations of local government in Western Australia are governed by the Local Government Act 1995 (LG Act), the various Local Government Regulations, and any other legislation that provides powers and responsibilities to local governments.
+Confirmation of current Acts and Regulations by referring to the State Law Publisher at www.slp.wa.gov.au/local-laws.aspx.

+Shire of Exmouth Structure